Wayne Brasler: Early life

 Brasler grew up in Normandy, Missouri and attended Normandy High School, outside of St. Louis, Missouri.
 He attended Harris Teachers College and Junior College for two years, becoming managing editor of the campus newspaper his sophomore year.
 He proceeded to the University of Missouri School of Journalism, where he was copy editor of the student newspaper the Maneater, earning a BJ degree there before taking a job at the Jewish Post and Opinion in St. Louis.
-He later earned a Masters in Language Arts at Northeastern Illinois University taking night and summer classes while still working six days and 80 hours a week.
+He later earned a master's degree in Language Arts at Northeastern Illinois University taking night and summer classes while still working six days and 80 hours a week.
 As a child in St. Louis, Brasler hung out at T.V. and radio stations as soon as he could ride streetcars alone and appeared on a children's radio show on KXLW in suburban Clayton.
 His mentor was the host of the show, who also taught kindergarten at his grade school.
 He originally planned a career in radio and television but at Normandy High decided he wanted to be a journalist and journalism teacher.
 He also had an extensive career as a singer, under the stage name Jim Andrews.

 Recent years

 In 1996 the National Scholastic Press Association named a new high school journalism award after Brasler, the Brasler Prize, given to the most outstanding piece of work published in a high school newspaper every year.
-Recently the University of Missouri School of Journalism awarded him its prestigious Gold Medal for his highly vocal defense of student press rights and his history in scholastic journalism.
+Recently the University of Missouri School of Journalism awarded him its prestigious gold medal for his highly vocal defense of student press rights and his history in scholastic journalism.
 Besides teaching journalism and advising publications for nearly half a century, Brasler has remained a working journalist.
 He also has written program notes for dozens of C.D. releases, edited several best-selling music books and music biographies, and wrote a soon-to-be-published autobiography and a biography for the singer Joni James.
 He formed a Joni James fan club in 1955 and still publishes the Joni James Newsletter, a full-color magazine.
 He is regarded as an expert on American popular music of the 20th century and has been consulted on numerous recording projects.
 He also is an expert on St. Louis County streetcar lines (his father was once a streetcar motorman) and has written numerous articles on them.
 In January 2015 he retired after 51 years at the University of Chicago Lab Schools to devote full-time to the publications he does for the Normandy Alumni Association in Normandy, Missouri; a magazine he does for the singer Joni James, a publication he started while in high school; and a monthly newsletter he does for a friend's transmission business, all of these projects non profit.
 The most recent issue of the Normandy Alumni Association newspaper, the Alumni Courier, had 56 11 x 17 pages and a print run of more than 1,500 copies.